 Expat’s Tax Advise – clarify how you will be taxed: according to you local country or local taxation system?
 If you get tax relief in your local country due to investments or because your spouse is unemployed or earns less, would you be able to keep this benefit?
 If your spouse would like to work in the host country would (s)he be offered tax advice as well?

 Moving costs – how much are you allowed to ship to your host country?
 If you choose to keep some of your goods in a storage in your local country, would your company take the cost?
 Understand what would be your annual growth allowance of your household during your international assignment so the repatriation costs would not be of a surprise to you, if you choose to buy new furniture.

 Immigration – who will take care of the immigration procedure for you and your family?
 Are you being offered a immigration support by a specialist or your host HR department will handle the work permit and residency issues?

-3. Ask for cross-cultural training in Germany.
+3. Ask for cross-cultural training.